vanrein/0cpm-Firmerware/doc/top2bottom.rst

 factors into the operating frequency of a general purpose device, and so there is going to be some delay from time to time.

+It is highly recommended to pay attention to the direction of rounding the divisor(s) for the sample frequency; in case no exact divisor exists, it may be harmful to round one way or the other, depending on the hardware architecture.
+The bottom half is the place where such knowledge resides, and should be isolated from the top half.

-The best approach is probably to set a slightly lower frequency and use counters to detect when a single sample should be tossed out of the mix.
+For example, the best approach may be to set a slightly lower frequency and use counters to detect when a single sample should be tossed out of the mix.
 If 44000 Hz is achievable, this would mean that 1 out of every 441 samples would have to be dropped.